Addiction Support Groups

 Not all addiction support groups are based on the 12-step approach.
 12-step groups, which began as alcoholism support groups, are now available for recovering substance abusers as well as for those who are overcoming specific behavioral addictions ranging from gambling to overeating.
 The 12-step groups assume the existence of a supreme being or outside force.
 While this force is not associated with any particular religious faith, the concept of such a force may not be acceptable to an atheist or humanist who does not accept the existence of any metaphysical controlling force.
 Therefore, other approaches to peer-led addiction support groups have become available.

-If you or your loved one has completed a course of intensive addiction therapy, and now needs a support group to make sure recovery is complete and permanent, please call our 24-hour help line at 1-888-439-3435 or fill out our confidential information request form.
+If you or your loved one has completed a course of intensive addiction therapy, and now needs a support group to make sure recovery is complete and permanent, please call our 24-hour help line at 1-888-439-3435 Who Answers? or fill out our confidential information request form.
 We will find the right support group for the type of addiction involved as well as for any specific needs or beliefs that you or your loved one indicates.

 Other Addiction Recovery Groups